josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🛰️_separation_of_systems_university_prevent_mod.md

 ## 🏮 Footer

-*Separation-of-Systems: University ↔ Prevent ↔ MoD* is part of the **Polaris Protocol’s** governance-diagnostics constellation.
+*🛰️ Separation-of-Systems: University ↔ Prevent ↔ MoD* is part of the **Polaris Protocol’s** governance-diagnostics constellation.
 It draws from *🧠 Big_Picture_Protocols* and contributes to the boundary-mapping lineage within *🛰️ Metadata_Sabotage_Network*.

 It clarifies that cross-system harm arises from **pattern entanglement**, not **access entanglement**, reinforcing the Polaris survivor-first analysis.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-19_
+_Last updated: 2025-12-12_